ironcore-dev/dpservice/docs/testing/performance.md

 Reducing the number of accessing hash tables by performing batch lookups seems to be able to improve the performance.
 One potential function is `rte_hash_lookup_bulk_data`.
 But in practice, the control logic that partitions incoming pkts and tracks different processing results brings more penalty than benefits of memory accessing.

+### Hash function selection
+DPDK offers multiple hashing functions.
+Some of them are optimized based on the key length.
+A helper function `dp_create_jhash_table()` already selects the proper function automatically.

 ## Graph node
 Using the graph node framework also brings non-negligible performance penalty, due to the movement of pkts among nodes.
 Under the assumption of retaining the number of the graph nodes in dp-service, optimizing the approach of handling packets in each node is the direction to go.